-For all applications, it is anticipated that the applicant organization and the principal investigator (PI) will provide the necessary scientific and technical leadership to carry out the proposed research for the duration of the project.
-The Research Strategy section of the application, along with the SF-424 Research and Related Budget, should reflect the organization's leadership and engagement for the full period of performance.
-The applicant organization must not act merely as a "pass through" to fund another entity to conduct most of the research or to provide the essential groups at higher risk for scientific or technical leadership needed to complete the project.
+The applicant organization and contact PI should provide the scientific and technical leadership to conduct the proposed research throughout the entire project.
+The proposed research work plan described in the Research Strategy section of the application and the SF-424 Research and Related Budget should demonstrate the applicant organization's leadership and involvement throughout the entirety of the project.
+The applicant organization cannot serve as a "pass through" to fund another entity to conduct most of the research or to provide the scientific or technical leadership to complete the proposed research project.